Cranbrook Educational Community: Cranbrook House and Gardens

 Cranbrook House and Gardens are the centerpiece of the Cranbrook Educational Community campus.
 The 1908 English Arts and Crafts-style house was designed by Albert Kahn for Cranbrook founders George and Ellen Scripps Booth, and is roofed with Ludowici tile.
 Ten first-floor rooms can be seen on guided tours; the rooms contain tapestries, hand-carved woodworking, and English antiques in the Arts and Crafts style.
 The upper floors are used for the executive offices of the Cranbrook Educational Community.

 Originally designed by George Booth, the 40 acre gardens include a sunken garden, formal gardens, a bog garden, a herb garden, a wildflower garden, a Japanese garden, sculpture, fountains, specimen trees, and a lake.

 Leonard Bernstein recalled composing portions of his Symphony No. 2, The Age of Anxiety, on the Cranbrook House Steinway concert grand piano while residing there in April 1946.
 Bernstein had come to Detroit at the request of Zoltan Sepeshy to conduct the Detroit Symphony Orchestra at Music Hall.
 While visiting, he requested studio space where he could compose, and Sepeshy had the piano moved from Cranbrook House into St. Dunstan's Playhouse.

 The house and gardens are open to the public from May through October.

 St. Dunstan's Playhouse

 St. Dunstan's Playhouse, while not formally a part of the Cranbrook Educational Community, is located on the Cranbrook grounds near the Cranbrook House.
 The Playhouse, a 206-seat theater, houses the St. Dunstan's Theatre Guild of Cranbrook.
 The guild was founded in 1932 by Henry Scripps Booth, the son of Cranbrook's founders George and Ellen Booth.

 In the summer months, the St. Dunstan's Theatre Guild performs in the outdoor Greek Theatre adjacent to the Cranbrook House.
 The theater was restored in 1990–1991.

 Historic landmark

-Fourteen buildings making up the Cranbrook complex were added to the National Register of Historic Places in 1973 and were further designated a National Historic Landmark in 1989, cited as being "one of the most important groups of educational and architectural structures in America".
+Fourteen buildings making up the Cranbrook complex were added to the National Register of Historic Places in 1973 and were further designated a National Historic Landmark District in 1989, cited as being "one of the most important groups of educational and architectural structures in America".